xiasijian/ROSE/README.md

 # ROSE
-ROSE software for super-enhancer using Chipseq
+ROSE software for super-enhancer in python3.12